 For textured surfaces: Consider thicker, more conformable vinyl (cast vinyl) that can follow texture somewhat, or accept that highly textured surfaces aren't suitable for stickers.

-Prevention
+Colour Defect Prevention

-• Request physical samples before large orders
+• Request physical proof samples before committing to large print runs

-• Use waterproof stickers for wet applications
+• Specify waterproof laminated stickers for any wet or outdoor application

-• Dust or contamination on surface
+• Dust or contamination on the surface interrupts electrostatic contact

-Solutions
+Static Cling Solutions

 • Clean glass with glass cleaner and dry completely